CALCRIM No. 500. Homicide: General Principles

 The committee decided that a short introduction on the law of homicide would help

 the jury understand basic principles governing a complicated body of law.
-By
+By giving

-vocabulary and therefore easily recognizable by jurors.
+therefore easily recognizable by jurors.

 501-504.
 Reserved for Future Use